waelio/waelio-utils/README.md

 # config

-### Finally I get to add my own config, although it is a rought implementation, yet it satisfied my requesrements.
+### Finally I get to add my own config, although it is a rought implementation, yet it satisfied my requerements.

 Current enviorments are `['client', 'server', 'dev', 'prod' ]`